 - Delegate Generously

 - Enable Job Crafting

 - Facilitate Whole-Person Growth

 And the leadership pieces from other approaches can, as well.
-For example, Google’s research on great leaders focuses on “is a good coach” (Value), “empowers team and does not micromanage” (Safety), “supports career development and discusses performance” (Value), and “creates an inclusive team environment, showing concern for success and well-being” (Safety).
+For example, Google’s research on great leaders focuses on “is a good coach” (Benevolence), “empowers team and does not micromanage” (Integrity), “supports career development and discusses performance” (Benevolence), and “creates an inclusive team environment, showing concern for success and well-being” (Benevolence).